Peter Crow

 25/7/2014

 One of the most coherent arguments for diversity that I have read in a long time was made by Andrew Leigh, Australian Federal MP, recently.
-A copy of his speech, delivered at a Progressive Policy Institute meeting in Washington, D.C., can be read here.
-Leigh suggested that diversity opens hearts and minds to possibilities—that a wide breadth of experience and thought is what is important, if high quality outcomes are the goal.
-In essence, Leigh's argument is that better outcomes occur when diverse experiences and thought are brought to bear, not simply because some flavour of diversity is present.
+A copy of his speech, delivered at a Progressive Policy Institute meeting in Washington, D.C., is available here.
+Leigh says that diversity opens hearts and minds to possibilities—a wide breadth of experience and thought is what is important, if high quality outcomes are the goal.
+In essence, Leigh's thesis is that better outcomes occur when diverse experiences and thought are brought to bear, not because some flavour of diversity is present.
 I agree.
 The challenge now is to apply Leigh's argument to board research, to discover what underlying mechanisms are necessary to effective governance and improved business performance.

 Comments are closed.